nlkitai/nlux/pipeline/npm/openai/README.md

 ## About NLUX

-NLUX _(for Natural Language User Experience)_ is an open-source Javascript library that makes it simple to integrate powerful large language models (LLMs) like ChatGPT into your web app or website.
+NLUX _(for Natural Language User Experience)_ is an open-source JavaScript library that makes it simple to integrate powerful large language models (LLMs) like ChatGPT into your web app or website.
 With just a few lines of code, you can add conversational AI capabilities and interact with your favourite LLM.